dart-lang/site-www/src/codelabs/async-await.md

   width="100%">
 </iframe>

-After running the code in the preceding example, try reversing line 4 and line 5:
+After running the code in the preceding example, try reversing lines 2 and 3:

 ```dart
 var order = await fetchUserOrder();